jelenapesic65/3DSceneReconstruction/README.md

 ## Project overview

-This project bundles three 3D Scene reconstruction algorithm repositorie.Each algorithm is provided as a cloned repository and has a small set of `.py` files that you will replace with updated versions.
+This project bundles three 3D Scene reconstruction algorithm repositories.
+Each algorithm is provided as a cloned repository and has a small set of `.py` files that you will replace with updated versions.
 All algorithms use the **same video file** as input.
-You also have three Jupyter notebooks (one per method) that make running each algorithm on the video easy.
+There are three separate Jupyter notebooks (one per method) that make running each algorithm on the video easy.

 This README explains folder layout, how to replace files, how to run the notebooks, dependency suggestions, and troubleshooting tips.